National School Lunch Program

 Offer vs. Serve Policy

-Requires the lunch staff to prepare complete menus offering all five-(5) meal components.
+Requires the lunch staff to prepare complete menus offering all five-(5) meal components (Protein, Grain, Fruit, Vegetable & Milk).
 Students are encouraged to take the complete meal for optimal nutritional value, but may decline one-(1) or two-(2) components if they choose.
-A minimum of three-(3) meal components must be served in order to qualify as a school lunch.
+A minimum of three-(3) meal components must be served in order to qualify as a school lunch - one of those items must be a fruit or vegetable.
 Dessert does not qualify as a component.

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.